-Kick with the laces for backspin or no spin
+Kick a soccer ball with the laces for backspin

 Besides the push pass, this is what coaches want you to learn first.
 The thing is, some players I believe naturally learn or do better bending the ball with the inside of the foot.
 Depending on the situation in a game there is usually 1 or 2 better ways to kick the ball.
 Being stationary compared to dribbling or running with the ball is different.

 When striking with the top of the foot [laces] you want the ball to go straight.
 Point your hips, plant foot and shoulders where you want the ball to go.
 Also you need to have both knees bent a little.
 The more you have your plant leg bent, the more you can get under the ball to it up high.
 See me below working with Sydney, University of Texas Longhorns player.
 Syd has trained with me since she was little.
 We still work on getting the most important details ironed out.
 Video below working on the right foot.

 Striking with the laces is 1 main skill you really want to get right!
 Check this video below and notice how Sydney gets both feet off the ground.
 Also notice how the player lands on her kicking foot.
 This is not the only way to hit it with the laces, but you need to practice it.
 If a D1 college player needs to keep practicing, don’t you think a younger player needs to?